Buying Diamond Engagement Rings in Austin

-If you are in Austin, you may be tempted to look for diamonds along the city's high-end streets.
+In Austin, Texas, you may be tempted to look for diamonds along the city's high-end streets.
 Downtown Austin teems with jewelry stores that offer all kinds of diamonds.
-Most of these shops have promotional taglines purely intended to draw your attention.
+Most of these shops have promotional taglines purely intended to attract your attention.
 But once you are at the store, what should you check?
 As you may already have guessed, not all diamonds are the same.
-Like with any other precious stone, prices vary depending on a few factors.
-Read further for an insightful view on how to buy diamonds in Austin.
+Like with any other precious stone, diamond prices vary depending on a number of factors.

-Factors That Influence the Price of Diamonds in Austin
+Factors that Influence the Price of Diamonds in Austin

-2. Prevailing Prices
+- Prevailing Prices

 As you may expect, diamond prices are generally fairer in the District.
 With so many diamond stores in such a small area, each store strives to outdo the others in terms of winning and retaining clients.
 This competition can work to your advantage.
 Furthermore, buying diamonds at the Austin Diamond District may get you the highest-quality gems—another blessing of the stiff competition among diamond shops in this area.
 If you cannot find your desired quality in one store, you can be sure to find it in the next one.

-4. Cost of Appraisal
+- Cost of Appraisal

 Lastly, check if the appraiser has a record of happy clients.
-Ask them to issue you a list of their past clients and then contact a few to establish their experience with the appraiser.
+Ask them to send you a list of their past clients and then contact a few to establish their experience with the appraiser.
 Remember, the appraisal should also come in writing.